-Summer is here in all its glory and so are those blood-thirsty little arachnids, ticks!
-If you are hiking through an infested area, these tiny eight-legged creature will wait on brush, shrubs, bushes, grass or low growing plants and cling to your clothes as you sweep by.
-It then climbs upward looking for an area of exposed skin to burrow into and literally sucks your blood, which is used for food.
+Summer is here in all its glory, and so are those blood-thirsty little arachnids, ticks!
+If you are hiking through an infested area, these tiny eight-legged creatures will wait on brush, shrubs, bushes, grass, or low-growing plants and cling to your clothes as you sweep by.
+It then climbs upward, looking for an area of exposed skin to burrow into, and literally sucks your blood, which is used for food.

-Ticks are in the same animal family as spiders, scorpions and mites.
+Ticks are in the same animal family as spiders, scorpions, and mites.
 Incredibly resilient and adaptive, they live in all 50 states, most often in brushy fields and wooded areas.
-These tiny animals are active in late spring, summer and early fall, as temperatures warm, and also in winter, when it is above freezing.
+These tiny animals are active in late spring, summer, and early fall, as temperatures warm, and in winter, when it is above freezing.

-Ticks can be found all year around virtually everywhere in rural America, where the vast majority of leisure, adventure, and outdoor activities take place.
+Ticks can be found virtually everywhere in rural America all year round, where the vast majority of leisure, adventure, and outdoor activities occur.

 Why Are They a Problem?

 This parasite is not only an annoyance, it is potentially dangerous.
-When a tick burrows into your skin and draws your blood into its body cavity, it can transfer a variety of harmful bacteria and viruses (pathogens) back to its host, you, similar to the way a mosquito conveys malaria.
+When a tick burrows into your skin and draws your blood into its body cavity, it can transfer a variety of harmful bacteria and viruses (pathogens) back to its host, similar to how a mosquito conveys malaria.

 The nine species of ticks found in North America carry and transmit no less than twelve diseases that can harm you, including Lyme disease, Rocky Mountain Spotted Fever, and Pawassan Disease.

-You or one of your family members are outdoors or have just come back from an outing and find a tick attached to you.
-Your immediate response is that the little parasite must be removed, the sooner the better.
+You or one of your family members are outdoors or have just returned from an outing and find a tick attached to you.
+Your immediate response is that the little parasite must be removed; the sooner, the better.

 Wait!
 In your haste to remove it from your skin, don’t pinch the tick between your fingers, twisting or pulling to try to dislodge it.
 These actions can cause the tick’s mouth parts to break away from its body and remain in your skin.
 There is a safe and dependable way to remove this pesky parasite.